mukundan316-cell/UseCaseFramework/LEGO-COMPONENTS.md

 # LEGO-Style Component Library

 ## Overview
 This document catalogs all reusable LEGO-style components in the RSA GenAI Use Case Framework.
 Follow the "Build Once, Reuse Everywhere" principle.
+The admin interface focuses on managing UI list of values (dropdown options, filter values) rather than internal component management.

 ## Available LEGO Components